khwilo/cs-industrial-attachment/CONTRIBUTING.md

 You are welcomed to contribute if you know of a company or a start up that offers industrial attachment for any IT related field.
 Open up a pull request to add an item on the list.

-## Remember to include:
+## Guidelines:
+* Include the name, location and careers page
-* The name and location
+* The careers page includes an acronym of the company's name in the form `abc-link`
 * Maintain the alphabetic order
-* The internship or attachment information page

 ## Ideally you contribute by:
 1. Forking the project